 - Genre Savvy: Miss Clark when shes being interrogated by the two detectives who still think that Jones is Mannion; she rolls her eyes when they tell her the usual cop trick of saying Jones confessed.
 She then trolls them by admitting to all the crimes they throw at her.

-- Getting Crap Past the Radar: In the beginning of the film, Jones wakes up and tells his pet bird that he had a wonderful dream about Miss Clark, but tells the bird that its too young to know all the juicy details.
+- Getting Crap Past the Radar: Jones wakes up and tells his pet bird that he had a wonderful dream about Miss Clark, but tells the bird that its too young to know all the juicy details which evidently violate Section II of the Hays Code.

 - Good Bad Girl:Miss Clark: Oh, don't mention it.
 Always glad to serve a Public Enemy.
 Ah, what do you say we go up to your room and read it over?Jones: Alright.
 Oh, no-no, no, not upstairs.Miss Clark: Why not?Jones: Well, the, eh, the landlady's very strict about it.Miss Clark: [Seductively] Puh-lease, Mr. Jones.
 You can leave a door open.